ionstage/jcore/README.md

 }
 ```

-You will be able to change an implementation for updating DOM element without changing component's property names.
+You will be able to change an implementation of updating a DOM element without changing component's property names.

 ```js
 class Rect extends jCore.Component {